The human factor in project management

 Human Needs Psychology

 The premise of Human Needs Psychology is that every human being has the same six basic human needs, regardless of upbringing, experiences, education, etc. (Madanes, 2009, p.
-16, 21-25) These needs drive all our thoughts, beliefs, and behaviors either on a conscious or unconscious level.
-There are several key elements to understand: Each one of us prioritizes those needs based on our own experiences and beliefs: and, each of us has our own “vehicles” or strategies for how we meet those needs.
+16, 21-25).
+These needs drive all our thoughts, beliefs, and behaviors either on a conscious or unconscious level.
+There are several key elements to understand when considering how human needs affect behavior.
+Each one of us prioritizes those needs based on our own experiences and beliefs; and, each of us has our own vehicles or strategies for how we meet those needs.

 We can choose to meet those needs through positive or negative methods.
 The challenge for us is to find strategies that are good for us and for those around us.
 In any relationship you must understand the other person's needs, as well as your own, in order to know what is really going on.
 As Stephen Covey said, “Seek first to understand, then to be understood.”

 The first need each of us has is for certainty.
 We all want to feel safe, to avoid pain, and feel comfortable in our environment.
 Every individual needs some sense of certainty and security; knowing that our basic needs are being met.
 Some of the key words for certainty are comfort, security, safety, stability, protection, and predictability.

 A person can meet their need for certainty by going to a specific school or studying a specific subject in order to acquire the skills that will land the job they aspire to.
 Or they can become obsessed with controlling their environment to make sure there are no surprises or unexpected problems.
 Or, they can meet the need for certainty by living in a one-bedroom apartment, collecting welfare and rarely leaving.